theupdateframework/taps/candidate-snapshot-merkle-tap.md

 TUF currently protects against rollback attacks by checking the current time signed by timestamp and ensuring that no version information provided by snapshot has decreased since the last update.
-With both of these protections, the client is secure against a rollback attack to any version released before the previous update cycle, even if the timestamp and snapshot keys are compromised.
+With both of these protections, a client that has a copy of trusted metadata is secure against a rollback attack to any version released before the previous update cycle, even if the timestamp and snapshot keys are compromised.